beanone/locksmitha/README.md

 ## Overview & Architecture

-Locksmitha implements a secure, extensible authentication and user management service using FastAPI, SQLAlchemy, and [userdb](https://github.com/beanone/userdb).
+login implements a secure, extensible authentication and user management service using FastAPI, SQLAlchemy, and [userdb](https://github.com/beanone/userdb).
 It is designed to be the authentication backend for modern web applications and microservices.

 **Key features:**
 - JWT-based authentication